Trees and Shrubs

 Each tree and shrub species has its own site preferences.
-The PEI Tree Database can help you to match site conditions with suitable tree and shrub species.
+Choosing the Right Trees and Shrubs for PEI can help you to match site conditions with suitable tree and shrub species.

 No, the nursery does not sell seedlings directly to the public.
-You can purchase them at participating garden centres and nurseries across the Island.
-Seedlings are available for sale at garden centres and nurseries after May 1st each year.
+However, you can purchase them at participating garden centres and nurseries across the Island.
+Seedlings are available for sale at the following garden centres and nurseries after May 1st each year.